jimjam-slam/jamesgoldie-dev/projects/global-game-jam-2016/index.md

 title: Raceline
 work-type: game
 date: 2016-02-02
-tags: [js, gamedev, webapp]
+categories: [js, gamedev, webapp]
 project-date: Jan 2016
-description: We made a dumb little JavaScript game!
+description: We made a silly little JavaScript game!
 ---
 We made a game!
 And you can [go play it](http://flairgenes.github.io/raceline) on your computer or phone right now!
-It's small and dumb, but it works, and I love it.
+It's small and silly, but it works, and I love it.

 I was pretty determined to try [Global Game Jam](http://globalgamejam.org) this year.
 Game development is something I put aside as a career choice at the end of high school; I wanted to continue do it as an amateur (although the indie scene hadn't exploded back then), but I was falling out of love with code back then, so it never really stuck.